 Severe storms unleash golf ball-sized hail near San Antonio, Texas

-AccuWeather’s Bill Wadell interviews eye witnesses from Waxahachie, Texas, where a likely tornado damaged homes and flipped tractor trailers.
+AccuWeather’s Bill Wadell interviews eye witnesses from Waxahachie, Texas, where a likely tornado damaged homes and flipped over tractor-trailers.

 It was a stormy start to the first week of May, a month that is typically one of the most active of the year in terms of severe thunderstorms and tornadoes.